The Characteristics of a Strong Marriage

 The perfect example of grace that I draw from is Jesus.
 We have unmerited, undeserved favor freely given to us on a daily basis—and it’s all because of Christ, so why not extend this beautiful grace to our spouse?

 If your husband or wife has hurt you immeasurably, it can hinder the grace lens you might have been looking through, and learning to forgive them can be daunting.
 Mistrust begins to set in and you don’t know why or how your marriage turned from contentment to resentment.

 This is why grace is the most important element.
 With grace you can forgive, trust once again, and love your spouse the way that God loves you—unconditionally.

 Intimacy is a FRAGILE thing.
-To open up to someone sexually is one of the most vulnerable things you will ever do.
-It’s no wonder that marriages are brought to ruin because of a lack of good and meaningful sex.
+To open up to someone in that way is one of the most vulnerable things you will ever do.
+It’s no wonder that marriages are brought to ruin because of a lack of good and meaningful love making.

-Good sex is defined by the fact that both parties involved are being equally satisfied.
-Sex is not to selfishly fulfill one partners desires—it’s a mutual bond that takes years to master.
+Intimacy is defined by the fact that both parties involved are being equally satisfied.
+It is not to selfishly fulfil one partners desires—it’s a mutual bond that takes years to master.

-Seriously, the older my husband and I get, the longer we are married, the better the sex.
-This is because sex should always be evolving with your marriage.
+Seriously, the older my husband and I get, the longer we are married, the better it is — it evolves with our marriage.

 If you would rather be watching or reading about other people’s romance, then it probably means that yours needs to be reevaluated.